Michaelangel007/apple2_fantavision_reloaded/README.md

 | $0A | Mirror of Track $18 @ $3000 |
 | $0B | Mirror of Track $17 @ $2000 |

-This is easy enough to fix:
+This is easy enough to fix, we just need to swap the track load order. :-)

 Boot our `Fanta.Work` disk ...